 If you’re not planning on connecting the MV7 via USB, then there’s not much point in using it and you can straight to the superior SM7B or a cheaper XLR dynamic mic like the Rode PodMic.

-Keep an eye out for the upcoming Samson Q9U (launching December 2020), which looks to offer similar audio quality and functionality but at $199.
+You can also opt for the Samson Q9U (launched in early 2021), which looks to offer similar audio quality and functionality but at a sub $200 recommended retail price.

 What is the Shure MV7?